copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 Targets are best-effort.
 If a target slips, update the row with a new date and a brief rationale in Notes.

 Last tracker update: 2026-02-11

+When marking an item Done, add a link to evidence in Notes (e.g., invoice/receipt, screenshot, config snippet, or a dated entry on the reports page).

 | Area       | Item                                                                 | Owner                              | Target date | Status      | Notes / links                                                                                                  |
 | ---------- | -------------------------------------------------------------------- | ---------------------------------- | ----------- | ----------- | -------------------------------------------------------------------------------------------------------------- |